LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 Reference:  [Ordered Collection][org-w3c-activitystreams-coretype-orderedcollection] in the [Activity Stream specification][org-w3c-activitystreams]
 {:.reference}

 Each _Entity Metadata Collection_{:.term} _MUST_{:.strong-term} have at least one Entry Point.
 It _MAY_{:.strong-term} have multiple Entry Points to satisfy different use cases.
-For example, one Entry Point may provide detailed changes to support incremental updates of a full cache and a second may only provide notifications of primary label changes.
+For example, one Entry Point may provide detailed changes to support incremental updates of a full cache and a second may only provide a list of primary label changes.

 The Entry Point _MUST_{:.strong-term} be implemented as an _Ordered Collection_{:.term} following the definition in the Activity Stream specification.
 The key points are repeated here with examples specific to Entity Metadata Management.